Even if you’re experienced, a high-intensity activity may result in high-intensity injuries.

-ACL sprains vary in severity and commonly affect athletes; these injuries range from minor sprains to full ACL tears.
-And while some ACL sprains or tears may be effectively repaired with non-surgical treatment options, some require ACL surgery in order to heal properly, restore full function and prevent further injuries.
+ACL sprains vary in severity and commonly affect athletes.
+This ligament injury can range from minor sprains to full ACL tears.
+While some ACL injuries can be effectively repaired with non-surgical treatments, many require ACL surgery in order to heal properly, restore full function and prevent further injuries.

 At OrthoAspen, we are committed to using conservative, non-surgical care whenever possible.
-For many patients, however, surgery offers the only effective, long-term solution for a torn ACL.
+For many patients, however, surgery offers the only long-term solution for a torn ACL.

 - Do all ACL injuries require ACL surgery?

 The answer depends both upon the severity of the injury and the lifestyle of the patient.
 An ACL that is mildly sprained or only partially torn can often heal without surgery.
 Patients who have suffered complete tears tend to have considerably less favorable outcomes without surgical treatment and will typically be recommended to undergo surgery.

 - How are torn ligaments surgically reconstructed?

 ACL surgery is aimed at reconstructing the torn ACL to restore healthy, natural function.
 In the past, ruptured ligaments were sewn back together during surgery; these methods, however, were not consistently effective.
-Modern ACL reconstructive surgery uses grafting made of tendon to reconstruct the affected ligament.
+Modern ACL reconstructive surgery uses grafting made of a tendon to reconstruct the affected ligament.
 Grafts may come from the patient’s patellar tendon, hamstring tendon, quadriceps tendon or from an allograft.

 - How long is the ACL surgery recovery time?

 If you have experienced a traumatic knee injury and are in need of ACL surgery, we can provide you with the most effective surgical care available.
-To learn more or to schedule an appointment, contact us today.
+To learn more or to schedule an appointment, contact OrthoAspen today at 970-544-1289.